hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step5-observe.md

 Expose the Redis master service.

-`kubectl port-forward --namespace redis service/my-redis-master 6379:6379 &`{{execute}}
+`kubectl port-forward --namespace redis service/my-redis-master 6379:6379 > /dev/null &`{{execute}}

 Connect to your database from outside the cluster.

 `redis-cli -h 127.0.0.1 -p 6379 -a $REDIS_PASSWORD ping`{{execute}}

-If you see `PONG` you have connected successfully to the Redis application installed by the Helm chart.
+If you see `PONG` as the response you have connected successfully to the Redis application installed by the Helm chart.
 Nice work!